 Make no mistake, while deciding to freelance is easy, making a real go of it is difficult and time-intensive.
 And while tracking your income and expenses–especially during that first year–seems straightforward and simple, it is important to be realistic and educate yourself in business finance before you try to do your taxes on your own and accidentally trigger an audit.

 That’s right: even in your first year an audit is possible, especially if you don’t know how to track, manage, and report your freelance income.
+If you haven’t kept up with all of the tax reform changes, then you could make a mistake without even realizing it.
 Take a deep breath and say goodbye to the 1040EZ, folks.
 Those days are behind you.

 For most freelancers, the best thing they can do is find someone or something to help them with their finances.
 For some, this means hiring an accountant or an assistant to do the bookkeeping and tax filing for them.
 For others who like to manage their details themselves, a good software program should do the trick.

 If you do decide to hire someone, especially if you hire that person digitally and they telecommute from another state (or country!), you will have to add payroll and payroll taxes to your list of finances to manage.
 The experts who developed the MasterTax tax compliance software recommend working with a program that can handle different tax profiles based on your company’s location as well as your assistant/employee’s locations.
 Remember, tax codes vary from place to place!

 Even if you do work with an accountant or outsource your financial management, you need to keep meticulous records for your team.
 Keep all of your receipts.
 Record all of your payments accurately.
 Keep your receipts and invoices in a safe place.
 The best way to do this is to get into the habit of recording these details as they occur or, at the very least, once a week.